Playmander: Playmander years

 The Playmander was eventually beaten at the 1965 election, when Labor gained power for the first time since 1933.
 While the two-party vote remained at 54.3 percent, the rural overweighting was strong enough that Labor won 21 seats, a mere two-seat majority.
 Walsh retired in late 1967 and was succeeded by Dunstan, who led Labor into the 1968 election.

 While Labor won 53.2 percent of the two-party vote at that election, it lost two seats, resulting in a hung parliament.
 After much negotiation, independent Tom Stott threw his support to the LCL, thus making LCL leader Steele Hall the new Premier, despite the LCL winning only 46.8 percent of the two-party vote.
-Further to this, the LCL had won only three metropolitan seats in 1965 and 1968: Burnside, Mitcham and Torrens.
+Further underscoring this, the LCL had won only three metropolitan seats in 1965 and 1968: Burnside, Mitcham and Torrens.

 Hall was embarrassed that the LCL was even in a position to govern, despite having been convincingly defeated in terms of actual votes.
 The outcry over the result led Hall to institute electoral reform in 1968: the House was expanded to 47 seats, with 28 in Adelaide and 19 in rural areas, which more than doubled the number of metropolitan seats and reduced the number of rural seats.

 It still fell short of "one vote one value", as Labor had demanded, since rural areas were still over-represented, albeit by only 10%; Adelaide had 60% of the seats, whereas it accounted for two-thirds of the state's population, though the most populous metropolitan seats still contained double the number of voters than the least populous rural seats.

 However, Adelaide elected a majority of the Parliament for the first time in the State's history: given Labor's dominance in Adelaide since the 1930s, the conventional wisdom was that Hall knew that he was effectively conceding defeat to Dunstan at the next election.
-When a snap election was called in 1970, Labor gained power as expected, with 53.3 percent of the two-party vote, and also won the eight newly created seats.
+When a snap election was called in 1970, Labor gained power as expected, with 53.3 percent of the two-party vote, sweeping the eight newly created seats.